whotwagner/domain_name_format_validator/README.md

 name or URL in your database.
 This gem will tell you 1) that a domain is or is not valid, and 2) if it's not valid, what the errors are.

-There are other gems and libraries that parse domain names into their various components, or parse URLS, or properly handle Unicode domain names, etc. Use them; many of them are very good at their well-defined roles.
-But none of the ones that I came across were very good at simply telling me whether a domain names was valid, or WHY it was invalid if it failed the validations.

 Some existing gems for domain name validation use insecure regular expressions.
 For example if you have the following regex-pattern: `^do_some_checks$`, the check can be bypassed by domainn names like: `example.com\n<script>alert('xss')</script>`.
 Such a bypass doesn't work with this gem.

-_Please note that this gem is a fork of https://github.com/dkeener/domain_name_validator which might not be maintained anymore_
+_Please note that this gem is a fork of https://github.com/dkeener/domain_name_validator which seems to be abandoned_

 How It Works
 ------------